 Best 10Gbps routers: The ultimate list of top performers (and alternatives)

-There are dozens of dozens of 10Gbps-capable routers on the market that I'd consider great, and picking only five out of them is challenging.
-That said, when applicable, I'll include comparable alternatives worthy of your consideration.
+There are dozens of 10Gbps-capable routers on the market that I’d consider great, and picking only five out of them is challenging.
+That said, when applicable, I’ll include comparable alternatives worthy of your consideration.
+So, consider these five the representatives of their peers.

 Top 5 best 10Gbps Multi-Gig routers